 Category 3: Critical interactions with students.
 Though a variant category, third-year cohort members found interactions with students to be influential in adopting the identity of a counselor educator.
 The third-year group discussed important moments with students that created an impact on them such as: (a) receiving teacher evaluations, (b) grading students, (c) managing student concerns, and (d) feeling pride at student accomplishments.
 One student stated:

-… in terms specifically of my teaching I remember grading and being, okay this is where I have to be a big boy, this where I have to be the counselor educator.
-It falls to me to decide to pass evaluation and not just a verbal feedback, but a grade… it was a moment, a specific moment where I was like ok now I’m a counselor educator.
+In terms specifically of my teaching I remember grading and being, okay this is where I have to be a big boy, this is where I have to be the counselor educator.
+It falls to me to decide to pass evaluation and not just a verbal feedback, but a grade… it was a moment, a specific moment where I was like okay now I’m a counselor educator.

 Domain II: Supervision of Students